jdodgen/MQTT-home/micropython/power_change_notifier/src/readme.md

 ### Diagnostic LED Codes:
 - 1 booting up
 - 2 wifi ssid not found
-- 3 wifi password failed
+- OR wifi password failed
 - 4 MQTT Broker DNS lookup failed
-- 5 unable to connect to the MQTT Broker
+- OR unable to connect to the MQTT Broker

-Each sensor will send an email when another sensor is down
+All sensors will send emails when another sensor is down